Students gain skills in comprehending (listening and

 The same Australian curriculum content will be covered as

-The Year 1 partial bilingual classes will be taught by Michael
+The Year 1 partial bilingual classes are taught by Michael

-All classes across the year level will have a range and
+All classes across the year level have a range and

 and special needs.

 Year 1 2019 Japanese Word List Guide (PDF, 315 KB)